Graveflo/BDO_Enhancement_Tool/README.md

   <img src="Images/compact_overlay.png">
 </p>

+## Important Info

+* Gear is entered at the TARGET level of enhancement.
+For example a +14 Reblath Helmet is entered at Level 15
+* You can sort most lists by clicking on the column header
+* This program will tell you optimal fail stack level, strategy and provide a walk-through in game of each enhancement step and decision
+* The program creates a settings file and log file in the %appdata% folder.
+Back up your settings file at least once since thie project is in alpha.
+* Not all gear types have a sheet of probabilities.
+Let me know if you have more data.

 ## GUI User guide
 ### 1.)
 Go to the "Monnies/ MP" tab on the left side of the program.

-2.)
-Chose if you want to sign into the online Central Market or manually enter prices
+* Chose if you want to sign into the online Central Market or manually enter prices
     * To sign into the Central Market click "Tools" -> "Sign into MP" on the main menu.
 Once you sign in a green message should show on the main window status bar.
-You can close the Central Market sign in window or keep it up.
+You can close the Central Market window or keep it open.

-3.)
-If you have done the Bartali quest line or have free permanent fail stacks, set the "Quest FS Increase" field to your minimum fail stack.
+* If you have done the Bartali quest line or have free permanent fail stacks, set the "Quest FS Increase" field to your minimum fail stack.

-4.)
-Make sure "Value Pack Active?" is checked if you will be using a Value Pack when interacting with the central market.
+* Make sure "Value Pack Active?" is checked if you will be using a Value Pack when interacting with the central market.
+    * Don't edit the tax ratios unless you really know what you are doing.

+* Optional for "Strategy": Als, Valks and Naderr
+    * Click "Managed saved failstacks" and enter all of the Advice of Valks that you have
+    * Click "Naderr's Band" and add all your pages with their current fs
+    * Click "Manage Alts/Toons" and press the "Import From Game Files" button to look for your FaceTexture folder.
+This is a folder the game uses to store your alts pictures.
+If you select the right folder it will add an alt with their picture set up.
+You still need to enter their name and fail stack level
+        * If you do not import from game files you can enter everything manually by pressing "Add Alt"
+        * Change the picture by clicking the magnifying glass or the current image of the alt

-### 5.)
+### 2.)
 Go to the "FS Gear" tab on the left side of the program.

-6.)
-This is the gear you will be using to build fail stacks and not yet attempting an enhancement.
+* This is the gear you will be using to build fail stacks and not yet attempting an enhancement.
 There should be a list of default gear if you just installed the program.

-7.)
-To add gear press "Add Item."
+* To add gear press "Add Item."
 You can click on the magnifying glass icon in the "Name" column of the table to bring up a search window.
 Type in the gear you are looking for and find it on the list.
 Double click it to register the gear with a picture, name, type and central market functionality.
 Un-checking gear will keep it out of the algorithm later.

-8.)
-If you signed into the online central market press "MP: Update all" to automatically update the gear costs from the central market.
+* If you signed into the online central market press "MP: Update all" to automatically update the gear costs from the central market.

-9.)
-"Sale Success", "Sale Fail" and "Procurement Cost" should be zero unless you are fail stacking on the gear by buying it on the central market and selling it.
+* "Sale Success", "Sale Fail" and "Procurement Cost" should be zero unless you are fail stacking on the gear by buying it on the central market and selling it.
 In this case do not include tax here.
 Tax is automatically calculated from the settings in the previous section.

-### 10.)
+### 3.)
 OPTIONAL: Go to the "FS Cost" tab on the left side of the program.

-11.)
-Click refresh to generate a list of what to fail stack on.
+* Click refresh to generate a list of what to fail stack on.
 The numbers here should be fairly self explanatory

-### 12.)
+### 4.)
 Go to the "Equipment" tab on the left side of the program.

-13.)
-To add gear press "Add Item."
+* To add gear press "Add Item."
 You can click on the magnifying glass icon in the "Name" column of the table to bring up a search window.
 Type in the gear you are looking for and find it on the list.
 Double click it to register the gear with a picture, name, type and central market functionality.
 Un-checking gear will keep it out of the algorithm later.

-14.)
-Add gear here that you are working on enhancing.
+* Add gear here that you are working on enhancing.
 Once you add a piece of gear you can expand the item too see future enhancements for that item.
 All of the checked levels of enhancement will be considered by the algorithm but it is important to distinguish the current level of the gear.
 This is used to calculate when to save a fail stack and when to attempt an enhancement